jphilipstevens/web-service-gin/README.md

 To update the documentation:

 1. Install the `swag` CLI: `go install github.com/swaggo/swag/cmd/swag@latest`.
-2. Run `swag init -g example/main.go` from the repository root.
+2. Run `swag init -g main.go` from the repository root.
 3. Start the server and browse to `http://localhost:8080/docs/index.html`.

 Each handler and middleware includes Swagger comments so new routes should follow the existing pattern.
 Middleware attached to a route is documented using the `@Middleware` annotation.